1 Financial Support Measures

-- The COVID III guarantee is intended for commercial working capital loans and in the near future also for investment and acquisition loans provided by certain banks entered into before 31/12.
-This time, it is aimed at larger companies with up to 500 employees and up to CZK 50m of the loan principal (guarantee of up to 90 % of the principal for companies with less than 250 employees and 80 % of the principal for companies with 250 to 500 employees).
-The borrower must not be in arrears with the repayment of the debt to the lending bank for more than 30 days as at 31/03.
+- The COVID III guarantee is intended for commercial working capital, investment and acquisition loans provided by certain banks It is aimed at larger companies with up to 500 employees and up to CZK 50m of the loan principal (guarantee of up to 90 % of the principal and up to CZK 45m for companies with less than 250 employees and 80 % of the principal and up to CZK 40m for companies with 250 to 500 employees).
+The borrower must not be in arrears with the repayment of the debt to the lending bank for more than 30 days as at 31/03/2020.
 The commercial loans with COVID III guarantees are planned to reach up to CZK 500bln and are also available for entrepreneurs located in Prague.
-The government extended the COVID III programme on 16/10 until the end of 2021.
+The government extended the COVID III programme on 18/11 until the end of June 2021.

 - Together with the above-mentioned COVID related measures, businesses may also apply for a guarantee for a standard product offered by the CMGDB.

 1.2 Guarantees by the Export and Guarantee Insurance Company ("EGAP") COVID Plus – 29/04 2020